Hyacinthe Jadin: Life and career

 Jadin was born in Versailles.
 At the age of 9, Jadin's first composition, a Rondo for piano, was published in the Journal de Clavecin.
 By the age of thirteen, Jadin had premiered his first work with the Concert Spirituel.

 Jadin took a job in 1792 as assistant rehearsal pianist (Rezizativbegleiter) at the Theatre Feydeau.
 In this year he composed the Marche du siège de Lille ("March of the Siege of Lille"), commemorating the successful resistance of the citizens of Lille when besieged by Austrian forces.

 In 1794, Jadin published an overture for 13 wind instruments entitled Hymn to 21 January.
 The piece commemorated the one-year anniversary of the execution of Citizen Capet (the name given to Louis XVI during his trial for treason).
 In 1795, he began teaching a female piano class at the Paris Conservatoire.

 From 1795 until his death Jadin suffered from tuberculosis.
 At the time of his death, he was impoverished.

 Works

 While chamber music formed a large part of Jadin's creative career, he is most well known for his progressive style of piano composition.
-Jadin's works anticipated the music of Franz Schubert; his piano sonatas in particular display a proto-Romanticism, which in parts both rejected and extended the heritage of his Classical predecessors.
+Jadin's works anticipated the music of Ludwig van Beethoven and Franz Schubert; his piano sonatas in particular display a proto-Romanticism, which in parts both rejected and extended the heritage of his Classical predecessors.